Previous chapter | Index | Next chapter

-“Omega houses have been outlawed for years,” the older boy declared, and Wei Wuxian stared, gutted and exhilarated at once.
+“Kunze houses have been outlawed for years,” the older boy declared, and Wei Wuxian stilled, gutted by shock.

 At least not this way, he thought somewhat grimly.
 Kidnapping children, truly?
 He may have robbed a few clans of their members, but he had never held anyone prisoner.
 They were all free to go; that had been the entire point.

-Lan Qiren must be dead and rolling in his grave, he chuckled to himself.
+Lan Qiren must be dead and rolling in his grave, he thought in sharp satisfaction.

 As would he, if he were still dead and privy to the knowledge that after all the criticism thrown his way when he lived in Yiling, the cultivation world still chose to use the tools he had created then.
 Wei Wuxian eyed the spirit lure flags dancing in the evening breeze and smiled twistedly.